berthott/laravel-scopeable/readme.md

 # Laravel-Scopeable - A helper for permission scopes in Laravel

 This is a helper to add permission scopes to your model by adding a trait.
-It's used by [laravel-crudable](https://github.com/berthott/laravel-crudable).
+It's used by [laravel-crudable](https://github.com/berthott/laravel-crudable) and [laravel-sheetable](https://github.com/syspons-dev/laravel-sheetable).

 ## Installation